Niels G. Mede

 I am a Senior Research and Teaching Associate at the Department of Communication and Media Research (IKMZ) of the University of Zurich, where I also completed a PhD in communication studies.
 My work focuses on science communication, public opinion, populism, digital media, climate change communication, and survey methodology.
 Together with main project lead Viktoria Cologna (Harvard University), I am currently conducting a global Many Labs study on trust in science and science-related populism – find more information on our project website.

 If you have questions about my research, you can ask them to this Poe Bot.
-He has been trained with all of my publications and will reply based on these.
+He has been trained with all my publications and will reply based on these.

 Interests